Frequently Asked Questions

 For more information, visit the Federal Voting Assistance Program web site.

-No, the Electoral College system does not provide for residents of U.S. Territories (Puerto Rico, Guam, the U.S. Virgin Islands, Northern Mariana Islands, American Samoa, and the U.S. Minor Outlying Islands) to vote for President.
+No, the Electoral College process does not provide for residents of U.S. Territories (Puerto Rico, Guam, the U.S. Virgin Islands, Northern Mariana Islands, American Samoa, and the U.S. Minor Outlying Islands) to vote for President.
 Unless citizens in U.S. Territories have official residency (domicile) in a U.S. State or the District of Columbia (and vote by absentee ballot or travel to their State to vote), they cannot vote in the presidential election.
-Note that prior to the adoption of the 23rd Amendment, DC residents could not vote in the Presidential election.
+DC residents have only been able vote in Presidential elections since 1964, after ratification of the 23rd Amendment, .

-The political parties may authorize voters in primary elections in Territories to select delegates to represent them at the political party conventions.
+National political parties may authorize voters in primary elections in U.S. Territories to select delegates to represent the Territory at the political party conventions.
 However, selecting delegates and voting at a national convention is unrelated to the Electoral College process.

 Read the Federalist Papers for the founders' views on the Electoral College: